emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Security Considerations

-The two main differences compared to GCM {{GCM}} is that GCM-SST uses an additional subkey Q and that new subkeys H, Q are derived for each nonce.
+GCM-SST uses an additional subkey Q and that new subkeys H, Q are derived for each nonce.
 The use of an additional subkey Q enables short tags with forgery probabilities close to ideal.
 Deriving new subkeys H, Q for each nonce significantly decreases the probability of multiple successful forgeries.
 These changes are based on proven theoretical constructions and follows the recommendations in {{Nyberg}}.
 See {{Nyberg}} for details and references to security proofs for the construction.

 GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST only be used once.
 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.
 Every key MUST be randomly chosen from a uniform distribution.
 Implementations SHOULD randomize the nonce by mixing a unique number like a sequence number with a per-key random salt.
 This improves security against pre-computation attacks and multi-key attacks {{Bellare}}.